Michael-lazenby/Provisioning-and-deploying-SQL/README.md

 <h3>Step one: provisioning Azure SQL database</h3>
 <p>
 When creating an Azure SQL database the first thing you want to do is to create a resource group.
-Putting the database in a resource group makes it easier control access and it keeps everything nice an clean.
+Putting the database in a resource group makes it easier control access and it keeps everything nice and clean.
 <p>
 <img src="https://i.imgur.com/zwAH1gk.png" height="70%" width="70%"/>
 </p>